 Then, a few drops of absinthe – the most expensive of the bottles (if you buy right.)
 You don’t have to use the real green fairy, but as my ol’ friend Wooderson likes to say…

 Top it off with a fat, blocky, clear-as-a-nun’s-conscience ice cube.
-And yes, yes, I know you’re supposed to stir and strain and add a lemon twist…but look, if you want fruit and theatrics, head to your nearest swanky watering hole with an Andy Jackson in tow.
+And yes, yes, I know you’re supposed to stir and strain and add a lemon twist…but look, if you want fruit and theatrics, skip on over to an orchard somewhere (6 ft from your buddy of course).
 In your own damn house, you make the rules.
 And the pours.
 No need to impress anyone other than yourself and the neighbor watching you through their blinds.

 And now for the final ingredient.
 And this is crucial, so get it right.